BardicDefense/purple-hack/spells.md

 _Necromancy (R: Short, D: 12 hours)_
 Up to one subject per caster level becomes nearly immune to exhaustion.
-Subjects can force-march that day with no ill effect, ignore the first burden level from encumbrance, and the difficulty of their saves vs. fatigue, sleep, weakness, or enfeeblement effects is one level lower.
+Subjects can force-march that day with no ill effect, ignore the first burden level from encumbrance, and gain a +4 on saves vs. fatigue, sleep, weakness, or enfeeblement.

 #### Water Breathing